In this article, you’ll learn what is Fit? And Types of Fits, System, & Reasons for using fits in metrology.

 You know, every machine has a number of parts.
-And these parts are manufactured separately and then assembled together.
+These parts are manufactured separately and then assembled together.
 There are some parts that move by sliding into other parts, and there are some parts that fit tightly into other parts and move them.

 For the smooth functioning of these parts, it is essential that there should be adequate coordination between these parts.